oppia/oppia-web-developer-docs/Coding-style-guide.md

   }
   export default functions;
 ```
+And then the variable can be loaded by `import functions from 'folder/folder/functions.ts';`

 ### Adding new page
 When you're adding new HTML page (not directive HTML) that uses TypeScript you also need to add it to `webpack.conf.ts`: